Wednesday, November 26, 2025

 “And what is the back called?”
 I asked.
 “Panutup,” she said, a word that denotes ‘closing’ or 'finish'.
 My elation ended abruptly.
 How could ‘a closing’ be the opposite of the ‘face’?
 How could 'a closing' be the ‘underside’ of a cloth?
 An unbidden image of a loom rose up in my mind, with thread ‘endings’ dangling down like something a cat had fought with.
 “I think we might have a misunderstanding, here” I wrote.
 “I am looking for the word for ‘below’, the opposite side of ‘bohi’.”

 I decided to give it a rest.
 This wasn’t working.
 We were using the same words, but we were not communicating.
 There was a lingering misunderstanding.
 Had I not explained it well?
 Was it my choice of words?
 In Indonesian, neither of us was communicating in our mother tongue.
-Where did the problem lie?
-Was I failing to understand the word bohi?
+Is that where the problem lay?
+Was I failing to understand the Batak word bohi?
 Was I not understanding her conception of beginning and end?
 Was she not understanding my conception of front and back?
 I thanked her for her trouble and tried to make sense of it all, but I needed more help.

 “The 'bohi' is the first part.
 The ‘inside’ is the part that is not visible when weaving, but when the weaving is finished and the cloth is being worn, it is the ‘outside’.
 That is, in the case of the Sadum.”
 Hmmm.
-She had explained it perfectly, as I was to discover later, but at the time I was still fixated on finding the word for the upper plane, the ‘face’ of the cloth (in my world) and thinking there had been a misunderstanding.
+She had explained it perfectly, as I was to discern later, but at the time I was still fixated on finding the word for the ‘face’ of the cloth (in my world) and I was convinced there had been a misunderstanding.

 “If you say ‘bohi’, I went on doggedly, then there must also be a ‘back side’?
 What is the word for that?”